adheir01/tribe-adcortex/README.md

 > Exploring how engagement in video ads evolves over time, instead of relying on a single average score.

-This project analyses video ad creatives using time-series signals and surfaces how attention, emotion, and memory-related signals change second by second.
+This project analyses video ad creatives using time-series signals to show how attention, emotion, and memory evolve second by second.

 **Built by Tobi** · Python · PostgreSQL · dbt · Streamlit · Docker